Fcornaire/balatro-vs/README.md

 - Peer to peer Online 1o1 netplay (Random matchmaking and friendlies)
 - Some new disruptives jokers for interaction
 - Auto-update
+- Probably won't work with other non cosmetic mods

 More info at [How 2 play](./HOW2PLAY.MD) (this will probably move to the wiki at some point)